pgRouting/pgrouting/src/allpairs/doc/allpairs.rst

 .........

 This test is not with a bounding box
-The density of the passed graph is extremly low.
+The density of the passed graph is extremely low.
 For each <SIZE> 30 tests were executed to get the average The tested query is: